Univa/rumcake/docs/src/content/docs/features/feature-bluetooth-host.md

 ## USB host communication interoperability

-By default, your keyboard will use bluetooth to communicate with your device.
+By default, your keyboard will use Bluetooth to communicate with your device.
-You can use the `ToggleOutput`, `OutputUSB` or `OutputBluetooth` keycode to switch to USB and back.
-This won't disconnect your keyboard from your USB or Bluetooth host, but it will simply determine the device to send keyboard reports to.
+You can use the `ToggleOutput`, `OutputUSB` or `OutputBluetooth` keycode to switch between USB and Bluetooth.
+This won't disconnect your keyboard from your USB or Bluetooth host.
+It will simply determine the device to send keyboard reports to.

-## To-do List
+# To-do List

 - [ ] Multiple bluetooth profiles
 - [ ] LE Secure Connections (I believe this requires `nrf-softdevice` changes)
+- [ ] Automatic output selection